climatetree/story-scraper/README.md

 ##### Input Data:

 Each file contains 50 rows and is named place_name_id_n.csv where n indicates the file number, lower numbers correspond to more populous places.

-To contribute, sign up for a input file in the class google drive folder ASD - Spring 2020/Data/Story Scraper/Story Scraper File Tracker

-Then download the corresponding file from  ASD - Spring 2020/Data/Story Scraper/Input Files and use it to run the script.

 ##### Database Connection: